FAQ

 How long does it take to build a web site?

-Depending on the size and complexity of the site, the planning and development stages can take anywhere from a couple of weeks to several months.
+Depending on the size and complexity of the site, the planning and development stages can take anywhere from a few weeks to several months.

 Will I be able to make changes to my web site?